 Compounds added to flavor or preserve certain foods commonly cause migraines.
 Nitrates, which are found in hot dogs, bacon, and lunch meats, dilate blood vessels and increase blood flow.
 Monosodium glutamate (MSG), which can appear in soy sauce and packaged foods, often causes chest pressure, dizziness, and severe headaches.

-Best Ways Identify Your Problem Foods and Beverages
+Best Ways to Identify Foods and Beverages that Induce Migraines

 Since not all foods affect everyone equally, it’s important to know which ones cause you pain.
 The best way to do this is to start either a paper or digital food and beverage diary.
 Use this to record what you eat and drink, the quantity you consume, and the time of day you indulge.